 - Install a smoke alarm

-- Increase the excess on your policy – if you are happy to cover more of the cost of the claim your premiums will be lowered
+- Increase the excess on your policy - if you are happy to cover more of the cost of the claim your premiums could be lowered

 Can I get home insurance if I have a lodger?

-If you have a lodger or rent out a room in your home, uSwitch cannot provide you with a home insurance quote.
-This is because our panel of insurers only covers people whose home is occupied solely by them and their family members.
+Unfortunately, the Uswitch home buildings and contents insurance comparison service can't provide you with a home insurance quote if you have a lodger or rent out a room in your home.
+This is because our panel of insurers only cover people whose home is occupied solely by them and their family members.

-This does not mean that you cannot find home insurance elsewhere – many companies do provide cover for people with lodgers.
+However, this doesn't mean that you can't find home insurance elsewhere – many companies do provide cover for people with lodgers.

-If you already have home insurance and want to take in a lodger, it is vital that you inform your insurance company, as not disclosing this information could invalidate your policy.
+If you already have home insurance and want to take in a lodger, make sure you inform your insurance company – not disclosing this information could invalidate your contents and buildings insurance policy.